IT Facilities & Support Resources

 Supported Computer Systems

 Macintosh systems are supported, but should be running a recent version of OSX.
-Windows 8 is actively discouraged, with Windows 10 support developed by campus IT services.

 Information about preferred PC suppliers etc. is available from University IT Services here.